 Pharmacists, as guardians of patients’ safety and public health, must maintain their licenses and ability to fill prescriptions.
 However, the reality is that sometimes, pharmacists face discipline that can cost them their licenses.
 These challenges, often involving drug or alcohol abuse, criminal charges or convictions, failure to keep records, or diversion of medications, are serious and require immediate attention.

-If you are a Pharmacist in Rhode Island facing a challenge to your license, you need the experienced team at the Lento Law Firm.
-The Lento Law Firm is experienced in license defense and has represented many Pharmacists and medical professionals.
-The earlier in the process that the Lento Law Firm Professional License Defense Team is involved, the better.
-Call the Lento Law Firm today at 888-535-3686 or provide your details online, and we will contact you.
+If you are a Pharmacist in Rhode Island facing a challenge to your license, you need the experienced team at the LLF National Law Firm.
+They are experienced in license defense and have represented many Pharmacists and medical professionals.
+The earlier in the process that the Professional License Defense Team is involved, the better.
+Call them today at 888-535-3686 or provide your details online, and we will contact you.

 Board of Pharmacy Discipline Powers